aJanker/TypeChef-VAA/README.md

 TypeChef
 ========

-Fork of the [TypeChef](https://github.com/ckaestne/TypeChef) project containing customisations required for [Hercules](https://github.com/joliebig/Hercules) and [Morpheus](https://github.com/joliebig/Morpheus).
+Fork of the [TypeChef](https://github.com/ckaestne/TypeChef) project containing customisations required for our comparison of variability-aware and sampling-based static analyses.
 TypeChef is a research project with the goal of analyzing ifdef variability in C code with the goal of finding variability-induced bugs in large-scale real-world systems,